cristinawood/guerilladigitalhistory/Jan25Notes.md

 - What did we find?
   - Phone is your tardis
   - affordances: big variety in terms of what you can offer ie. interactive conversation, 3D conversation!
+- First thing after making a new game is to make a scene.
+1 scene for all of the game, think of it like a giant container!
+- Plaques are the way-points in your story, or locations where things might happen.
+To add those to your game, go under scene and hit plus button.
+- Available anywhere button means people can click the thing from anywhere.
+Unclicking it means you can drop it in a point on the map.
+- Can make zones of interaction much bigger!
+- Show map title means you could see on it on the map!
+- To add media: Hit Media, upload files/images.
+- Locks: these are conditional!
+Items to be collected, viewed a plaque, visited a webnotes, notes with tag, etc.
+- Quests: can be locked, won't appear until he's got one Florin, player has a conversation with Fritz and the cow.
+How to add the quest, add to your scene.
+- conversations: could have several that interlink! add web page under same place as scenes.